AniAPI-Team/AniAPI/SyncService/Models/WebsiteScrapers/README.md

   protected override async Task<AnimeMatching> GetMatching(Page webPage, string animeTitle) {
+    // Go to the page to scrape
+    // Navigate throught HTML to get data
+    // Calls AnalyzeMatching
+    // If true, returns the matching
+    // Else, return null
   }

   protected override async Task<EpisodeMatching> GetEpisode(Page webPage, AnimeMatching matching, int number) {
+    // Handle a list of episodes in order to avoid useless requests (if possible)
+    // Go to the page to scrape
+    // Navigate throught HTML to get data
+    // Returns the episode
   }

 }